tmtsoftware/esw/docs/src/main/scripts/dsl/services/location-service.md

 ### @extref[ConnectionType](csw_scaladoc:csw/location/models/ConnectionType)

 Filters locations based on provided `ConnectionType`.
-A DSL is provided to speficy the type, which can be one of:
+A DSL is provided to specify the type, which can be one of:
 `AkkaType`, `HttpType`, `TcpType`.

 The following example demonstrates a use case where the script locks all of the Akka Type components i.e. Assemblies and HCD's.